 Once in the region, neutrophils recognise the foreign body and begin phagocytosis, the process whereby the pathogen is engulfed and contained with a phagosome.
 The phagosome is then destroyed via oxygen-independent mechanisms (e.g. lysozymes), or oxygen-dependent mechanisms (e.g. free radical formation).

 Following the process of acute inflammation, there are several possible results:

 - Complete resolution – with total repair and destruction of the insult

 - Fibrosis and scar formation – occurs in cases of significant inflammation

 - Chronic inflammation – from a persisting insult

 - Formation of an abscess

 An abscess is a localised collection of pus surrounded by granulation tissue.
-Pus contains necrotic tissue with suspended dead and viable neutrophils suspended in a liquifactive tissue necrosis.
+Pus contains necrotic tissue with suspended dead and viable neutrophils and dead pathogens.
 It forms when the primary insult is a pyogenic bacterium and extensive tissue necrosis occurs.

 The initial inflammatory exudate forces the tissue apart, leaving a centre of necrotic tissue with the neutrophils and pathogens.
-Over time, the acute inflammation will cease and the abscess will be replaced by scar tissue.
+Over time, the acute inflammation will cease and, if not surgically drained, the abscess will be replaced by scar tissue.

 An abscess can be a source for systemic dissemination of a pathogen, with the abscess acting as a harbour for the infection.
 It can also cause continually rising pressures within the tissue, resulting in pain and damage to local structures.